wsulliv8/wsulliv8.github.io/_posts/2025-12-13-GitOdyssey.md

 layout: post
 title: GitOdyssey - AI-Powered Codebase Exploration
 image: /assets/images/gitodyssey/graph.jpg
-excerpt: Join me on a journey from idea to hackathon MVP to production-ready web app and what I learned along the way.
+excerpt: Join me on a journey from idea to hackathon MVP to production-ready web app.
 ---

 > **Every repo has a story.** We built GitOdyssey to make that story searchable, explorable, and explainable.

+Watch video below provides a brief overview of the application's features.

 <div class="image-container">
   <a href="https://youtu.be/DYcpnQevTuk" target="_blank">